gulpjs/rechoir/README.md

 ### `prepare(config, filepath, [cwd], [noThrow])`

 Look for a module loader associated with the provided file and attempt require it.
-If necessary, run any setup required to inject it into [require.extensions](http://nodejs.org/api/globals.html#globals_require_extensions).
+If necessary, run any setup required to inject it into [require.extensions].

 `config` An [interpret]-like configuration object.